Mijalski/MyBlog/content/posts/ef-core-creation-date-time.md

 showFullContent = false
 +++

-For auditing purposes we might want our entities to have creation and/or modification timestamps (we may also extend it with some additional data, like user ID).
+For auditing purposes, we might want our entities to have creation and/or modification timestamps (we may also extend it with some additional data, like user ID).
 It can be a pain to keep in mind to always set the appropriate columns, but we can make EFCore do it for us.

 First we need create some sort of interface for it, like: `ICreationAudited.cs` or `IAuditedEntity.cs`.